Saturday, January 2, 2021

 Catching "Air!" became an obsession with my brother Gary and I after we learned to ski.

-Ski Town by Don Stanford was published by Funk & Wagnalls in 1958, with cover art by Stan Campbell.
+Ski Town by Don Stanford was published by Funk & Wagnalls in 1958.
+The cover art was produced by Stan Campbell.

 Night Life Tales, an adult fiction magazine, was published between 1939 and 1940.
-The cover artist is Faustin.
+The cover art was produced by Faustin.

 "Oh yeah!
 Here's one coming' back at ya!"